kiranreddy4433E/day3/README.md

 - **Concepts:** ASCII values, Character data types, Input/Output handling in Java

 ## Links to Code
-- [Day 3 Code Repository](#link-to-repository): This repository contains the code solution for the ASCII value problem.
+- [Day 3 Code pro_12.java](#https://github.com/kiranreddy4433E/day3/blob/main/pro_12.java): This repository contains the code solution for the ASCII value problem.

 ## Lessons Learned
 - Learned how to use Java to convert **characters** into their **ASCII values**.